Tarrant County Criminal District Attorney

 - Develops knowledge, skill, and expertise in applicable areas of law to keep pace with current developments.

 - Performs all other related duties, as assigned or required.

 Juris Doctorate (JD) degree required.
 Must be licensed to practice law in the State of Texas and be a member in good standing of the State Bar of Texas.
 Prior experience in the relevant area of law is not required.
 Strong desire to learn and apply the applicable laws and procedures is essential.
 Ability to work efficiently and effectively in high-pressure situations and ability to communicate effectively is required.
 Attorney is responsible for working in a cooperative manner with support staff and investigators.
 Attorney must be computer literate.

 While performing the duties of this position, the attorney is regularly required to walk, sit, stand, bend, stoop, grasp, lift, reach, pull and push.

 Regular attendance is required.
 Attorney must arrive at work on time, prepared to perform assigned duties and work assigned schedule.
 Attorney must have the ability to work well with others.
 Attorney must be able to perform the essential functions of the position without posing a direct threat to the health and safety of themselves and others.
 Tarrant County will conduct background checks that will include a criminal background check and may include credit reports, motor vehicle records, employment records or educational attainment.

-This attorney exercises moderate professional discretion and independence under the intermittent supervision of more experienced attorneys, and may occasionally provide input into certain policy-making decisions, although the position carries no policy making power.
+This attorney exercises appropriate professional discretion and independence under the close supervision of more experienced attorneys.
+This position carries no policy making power.